How To Do A Noble Gas Configuration

 Q: Are there any exceptions to the rules for noble gas configuration?
 A: Yes, particularly among transition metals like chromium and copper, where the electron configurations deviate from the expected pattern to achieve greater stability with half-filled or fully-filled d subshells.

 Q: Can noble gas configuration be used for ions?
 A: Yes, but you need to adjust the number of electrons based on the ion's charge.
-For example, a positive ion (cation) has lost electrons, while a negative ion (anion) has gained electrons.
+To give you an idea, a positive ion (cation) has lost electrons, while a negative ion (anion) has gained electrons.

 Conclusion